 Offers tax-deductibility – You might be able to deduct the mortgage interest on a cash-out refinance if the purpose is to use the money to build, buy, or significantly improve your home.*

 Improve your credit score – If you are using the cash-out refinance to pay off your credit cards, that could also reduce your credit utilization ratio.
 This will help increase your credit score since one of the significant factors in your score is the amount of available credit you have.
+Here's a calculator to help determine how much money you can save by consolidating your debt.

 Some cons that may come with a cash-out refinance are: